 How to Read Labels?

-Most importantly, always check the label of a product you buy.
+Most importantly, always check the label of a product you buy, for example, when you Buy MCT Wellness, by checking the label you can see that the ingredients are 100% natural.
 The list of ingredients should be free of any additives that contribute to the preservation, texture, color, or taste of a pill rather than your health.
 For instance, beware of substances like titanium dioxide that are used to make the pills white.
 Artificial colors in your vitamins don’t make you any better and can even be cancerogenic.

 While reading the labels, always look for whole foods.
 It means that if you want to supplement yourself with vitamin C, your product should contain powdered fruits, not the sheer “vitamin C.” If you don’t see any foods on the label, your supplement is probably synthetic.
 And the same goes for herbs – if you take pills that are meant to be herb-based, identify the herb’s name in the ingredients list in the first place.